Citi dials down risky block trading amid market turmoil

 A spokesman from Citi declined to comment on the bank’s strategy.

-Citigroup and other major U.S. banks, such as Bank of America Corp, (BAC.N) and JPMorgan Chase & Co (JPM.N), will probably confess to at least some difficulty in stock and bond trading over the coming days as they post third quarter earnings.
+Citigroup and other major U.S. banks, such as Bank of America Corp, and JPMorgan Chase & Co, will probably confess to at least some difficulty in stock and bond trading over the coming days as they post third quarter earnings.
 Bond trading is likely to suffer the most because of heightened uncertainty when the Federal Reserve might start raising rates has depressed volumes.

 For Citigroup, the decision to reduce risk in the third quarter comes at an inopportune time: the bank is trying to build up its stock trading business after years of neglect, through courting hedge funds more aggressively, overhauling its trading technology and hiring key executives, sources told Reuters in August.